freecinc/freecinc-helm/README.md

 ### DNS

 Once this is complete and everything has "settled", get your release's IP as described in the notes.
-Add that to the DNS for HOSTNAME, and wait a few minutes for cert-manager to get a certificate.
+Add that to the DNS for HOSTNAME, and wait for the [managed certificate](https://console.cloud.google.com/net-services/loadbalancing/advanced/sslCertificates/list) to provision.
 With that, `https://HOSTNAME` should show the FreeCinc website!

 ## System Operations